apcsio/apcs/README.md

 ### Background

-Sets the background of the window to the color either specified by its string name or its RGB value.

-> Setting the background to a given color will change the current drawing color to that color.
+`Window.out.background` sets the background of the window to the color specified by the string name or RGB value. **This method erases everything that has been drawn on the window and replaces it with the given color.** Setting the background will also change the current drawing color to that color.

 ```java
 Window.out.background(colorName)